-How to get an access to the service in the OS Windows Vista/7/2008/8/2012
+How to access the service in the OS Windows Vista/7/2008/8/2012

 Access to the main window of service can be got by means of the system service "Interactive Service Detection".
-That is described in the chapter "How to get an access RoboTask Service 31)".
+That is described in the chapter "How to get an access RoboTask Service 33".
 Then it is possible to change settings of RoboTask and service tasks.

 The owners of Business License can get the access to the service through a local network.
-That is described in the chapter "Control of RoboTask through network [37]" and related chapters.
+That is described in the chapter "Control of RoboTask through network [39]" and related chapters.
 The work of a network client of RoboTask is integrated into the main window of RoboTask and must not cause any difficulty.

-Initial settings of the service (a number of a port, privileges of access, parameters of authentication, etc.) can be set with the utility "RoboTask Service Manager 24".
+Initial settings of the service (a number of a port, privileges of access, parameters of authentication, etc.) can be set with the utility "RoboTask Service Manager 25".

-How to get an access to the network resources in the service mode
+How to access the network resources in the service mode